fredwangwang/concourse-pipeline-builder/README.md

 ## Note

-Feedbacks welcome!
+Feedback / issue / pr welcome!
 I would also want to learn what is a good way to manage the pipelines.